 One of the most common causes of insomnia is stress.
 When we are worried about something, we tend to struggle to sleep.
 The sleeplessness causes us more anxiety, and the cycle continues.
 Get into the habit of labelling worries as either ‘hypothetical’ or ‘real’ worries.
 If they are hypothetical, then learn to let these go, and if they are real, then create a plan of action.

 You can use many mindful techniques to regain control over spiralling thoughts.
 Try the Military Sleep Method to get to sleep quickly, using progressive muscle relaxation and a clear mind to achieve rest.
 Or, if you need more guidance, try the 5-4-3-2-1 grounding approach for total body relaxation; it uses all five senses to calm your mind.

 You can also do cognitive behaviour therapy for anxiety, which can help you tackle your unhelpful thinking styles.

 This is one of the most common issues for poor sleepers as they tend to expect 8 hours every night.
 It’s true that some need 8 hours and can easily get it but for many of us, less is also adequate.
 Quality is more important than quantity.
 As we get older, it is normal to find that we sleep for less time and less deeply, so it is important to readjust our expectations.

 While these tips on how to sleep better can be done yourself, without the need for intervention, if you are struggling with it, don’t suffer in silence.
-Contact your GP for more information.
+Our sleep expert Sammy advises you to contact your GP for more information.